AnimusUNO/installer/docs/reference/flask_chat_bridge_architecture.md

 - **Session persistence** for reliable user experience
 - **Future extensibility** for mobile apps and external integrations

-This approach maintains the architectural advantages of the bridge pattern while providing a lightweight, maintainable solution that fits naturally within your existing Sanctum ecosystem.
+This approach maintains the architectural advantages of the bridge pattern while providing a lightweight, maintainable solution that fits naturally within your existing Animus ecosystem.